 - apply for Supplementary Employment Benefits if this benefit is available to your employee group, and

 - decide whether to maintain your benefit coverage and pension contributions.
 See Benefits Coverage while on a Leave for more information.

 Learn more about all these steps in the Maternity, Parental and Adoption Leave page.

 How can I add my child to my benefits?

 Extended Health, Dental and Employee and Family Assistance Program

-If you are enrolled in the Extended Health, Dental and Employee and Family Assistance Program through UBC, complete the Newborn/Adoption Enrolment Form for Group Medical Coverages and forward it to Payroll.
+If you are enrolled in the Extended Health, Dental and Employee and Family Assistance Program through UBC, you can add your new dependent in Workday.
+For more information visit Making Enrolment Changes page.

 How do I change my life insurance beneficiary?